MajaK02/Discover_Polska/README.md

 ## Browser compatibility

- - All pages for Discover Polska were tested for 'intended appearance' and 'responsiveness' on the following browsers; Chrome,Edge and Brave
+ - All pages for Discover Polska were tested for 'intended appearance' and 'responsiveness' on the following browsers; Chrome,Edge and Brave.
+Both these categories were successful across the three different browsers.

-- See browser compatibility testing results in the table below

 ### Intended appearance & responsiveness on different browsers